zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-Logged-in owner did not specify the delivery id or delivery status.
+Command has missing fields.

     - 1a1.
-DMS informs the logged-in owner of the missing field.
+DMS displays an error to Logged-in Owner to specify all required fields.

       Use case ends.

 - 1b.
-Logged-in owner specified a delivery id that does not exist.
+Logged-in owner specified an invalid Delivery.

     - 1b1.
-DMS informs the logged-in owner of an invalid delivery id being entered.
+DMS displays an error to Logged-in Owner that the specified Delivery does not exist.

       Use case ends.